Harry-Hopkinson/Chess/README.md

 This project needs the following commands to be installed.
 Use your command terminal for your native operating system.

-pip intsall pygame - Windows
+pip install pygame - Windows
 python3 -m pip install -U pygame --user - Mac Os